ZitongLan/ZitongLan.github.io/_pages/about.md

 News
 =====
+* (2/2026) Two papers are conditionally accepted by Mobisys'26. (i) <strong><a href="https://arxiv.org/abs/2512.10778">AV-Twin</a></strong> introduces a complete framework to capture and reconsutrct an audio-visual digital twin while enbales flexible user edit. (ii) <strong>SurfRadar</strong> builds a mathmatical connection between high-resolution radar signal and surface properties including permittivity and surface roughness.
 * (1/2026) Here we go! <strong><a href="https://arxiv.org/abs/2509.21625">SmartDJ</a></strong> is accepted by ICLR'26!!!
 See you in Brazil!
 * (11/2025) <strong><a href="https://arxiv.org/abs/2509.21625">SmartDJ</a></strong> is accepted by NeurIPS'25 GenProCC workshop with Oral presentation, see you in San Diego!
 * (09/2025) Two papers are accepted at NeurIPS'25 main conference. (i) <strong><a href="https://arxiv.org/abs/2509.21625">Versa</a></strong> introduces a learning strategy inspired by the reciprocity principle for acoustic field training. (ii) <strong><a href="https://openreview.net/forum?id=f4Wd385vHi">HoloRadar</a></strong> leverages wall reflections to image the hidden people and object around the corner.